 This will bring you to your Media report, where you can see total video plays per video, average watch time, average percentage watched, and completion rate.

 Your video data will also be sent to Google Analytics as events.

 You can now easily see which videos your audience likes and how you can improve their engagement through tracking.

 We hope you liked our article on how to track Vimeo videos in Google Analytics.
-If you found this post useful, then take a look at our guide on how to track user engagement in WordPress using Google Analytics.
+If you found this post useful, then take a look at our guide on How to Track SEO Rankings with Google Analytics.